 Speaking of grease, this is actually one of the few bearings I’ve owned that manages to turn fluidly even without lubrication.
 Who says there’s no such thing as a greaseless trailer bearing?
 Still, I won’t be taking it out with no grease for obvious reasons.

-The first thing that you ever really need to look at when buying the best boat trailer bearings is their compatibility with certain parts of your trailer.
+The first thing that you ever really need to look at when buying boat trailer bearings is their compatibility with certain parts of your trailer.
 Purchasing one that isn’t suitable defeats the purpose of buying boat trailer bearings and seals as replacements, after all.
 Simply remember the following factors so you won’t encounter the usual installation issues associated with this vital trailering component.

 Using the wrong size would be an exercise in futility since the chances are high that the bearing won’t fit the axle or, as in most cases, the stud size.
 The right boat trailer wheel bearings sizes shouldn’t be hard to determine if you know where to look.